calliope-project/calliope/doc/user/ref_formulation.rst

 The primary cost class, ``monetary``, is used to calculate levelized costs and by default enters into the objective function.
 Therefore each technology should define at least one cost parameter, as it would be considered free otherwise.
 By default, any cost not specified is assumed to be zero.

 Only the ``monetary`` cost class is entered into the default objective function, but other cost classes can be defined for accounting purposes, e.g. ``emissions`` to account for greenhouse gas emissions.
-Additional cost classes can be created simply by adding them to the definition of costs for a technology (see the :doc:`model configuration section <ref_model_config>` for more detail on this).
+Additional cost classes can be created simply by adding them to the definition of costs for a technology (see :doc:`ref_config_listing` for more detail on this).

 To add additional cost classes to the objective function (e.g. ``emissions``), a custom objective function would need to be created.
 See :ref:`config_reference_model_wide` in model configuration for more details.